 What Is Animal Therapy?

-Updated March 06, 2020
+Updated November 18, 2020

-Reviewer Lauren Guilbeault
+Medically Reviewed By: Lauren Guilbeault

-Animal-assisted therapy is a type of mental health treatment that uses animals, such as horses, dogs, cats, pigs, and birds, to complement traditional therapy.
-It enhances the efficacy of conventional treatment and helps patients or clients heal through interacting with animals.
+Animal therapy is also known as animal-assisted therapy.
+This type of mental health treatment means that you receive therapy with an animal to provide comfort and support.
+Animal-assisted therapy uses animals such as horses, dogs, cats, pigs, and birds to complement traditional therapy.
+It enhances the efficacy of conventional treatment and helps clients heal through interacting with animals.

 Types Of Animals

-Conditions that Animal-Assisted Therapy Helps
+Conditions Helped by Animal-Assisted Therapy

 How It Helps

-Animal Therapy Versus Emotional Support Animals
+Animal-Assisted Therapy Versus Service Animals Versus Emotional Support Animals

-Who Else Animal-Assisted Therapy Helps
+Who Else Is Helped by Animal-Assisted Therapy and Where?

 Getting The Help You Need